txn100/Waste-Classifier-Machine-Learning-Model/readme.md

 ## Evaluation

 The model was trained on a dataset containing thousands of labeled images.
-It achieved an accuracy of XX% on the training set and YY% on the test set.
+It achieved an accuracy of **93.269%% on the training set and **91.43%% on the test set.
 While these numbers are promising, continuous evaluation and tuning are crucial for further improvements.

 ## Usage